|

 Swales are an important method of collecting surface run-off water and holding it so it soak into the soil.
 The soil itself is the easiest, cheapest and must effective place to store water.
 While some water needs to be stored in tanks for drinking or washing, most of our water requirements are to grow trees and plants, and they get their water from the soil, so we may as well store it there in the first place.
+In order to capture and hold the surface run-off, swales must be constructed exactly on

 Immediately upon constructing the swale, it is important to plant the swale with suitable plants.
 The bund wall can be planted to herbs and grasses which can survive drier conditions, while just below the wall is the place to plant trees which will benefit from the moisture being absorbed into the soil.
 At the bottom of the swale it is possible to plant species which can take occasional flooding, eg Taro.
 These plantings will make good use of the available moisture, and also protect the newly constructed swale form any erosion potential.